Wimbledon

 Photo by Christine Cleireny: https://www.pexels.com/photo/tennis-tournament-at-court-17641520/

-DATES: JUNE 30 – JUNE 13, 2025
+JUNE 30 – JUNE 13, 2025

-VENUE: All England Lawn Tennis and Croquet Club, Wimbledon, London
+All England Lawn Tennis and Croquet Club, Wimbledon, London

-SCHEDULE: It begins with two days of Gentlemen’s and Ladies Singles matches before Gentlemen’s and Ladies Doubles start on Wednesday.
+It begins with two days of Gentlemen’s and Ladies Singles matches before Gentlemen’s and Ladies Doubles start on Wednesday.
 Mixed doubles then start on Friday.
 The Junior Championships (18 and under) will begin on Saturday 5 July.
+In the second week tournaments for wheelchair competitors and 14 and under juniors will take place.

-GROUNDS: The Grounds are owned by The All England Lawn Tennis Ground Plc.
+The Grounds are owned by The All England Lawn Tennis Ground Plc.
 They consist of the main site on Church Road, Wimbledon and the All England Community Sports Ground (AECSG) in Raynes Park.

-ROYAL BOX: The Royal Box has been used for the friends and guests of Wimbledon since 1922.
+The Royal Box has been used for the friends and guests of Wimbledon since 1922.
 The British and overseas Royal Families are invited as well as heads of the government, people from the world of tennis, commercial partners, British armed forces and prominent media organisations.

 Performance